Homomorphisms to 3-manifold groups: Sequences which are not

+\begin{definition} A graph of groups is \emph{star-like} if its underlying graph is a bipartite graph where one color of vertices consists of a single vertex. \end{definition}

+Recall the definition of the stable center of $V$ from Definition~\ref{def:stable center}.
 When $(\phi_i)$ is not \Cdiv with respect to $\Gd$, we obtain the following crucial information about the vertex group $V$ of $\Gdf$:

 \begin{proposition} Suppose $(\phi_i)$ is not \Cdiv with respect to $\Gd$.
-Then $\V$ admits a splitting $\D$ so: \begin{enumerate} \item The underlying graph of $\D$ is a star, i.e. a bipartite graph where one type of vertices has a single vertex. \item $\SC(\V)$ is contained in each edge group of $\D$. \item For each the edge group $H$ of $\D$, $H/\SC(\V)$ has rank at most two. \item The non-central vertices of $\D$ are in bijection with the edges in $\Gdf$ adjacent to $\V$.
-This bijection induces isomorphisms of associated groups. \end{enumerate} Furthermore, if $\V$ is of hyperbolic type, and $P \in \mc{H}_{\V}$ is not conjugate into an edge group of $\Gdf$ adjacent to $V$, then $P$ is finitely generated. \end{proposition}
+Then $\V$ admits a splitting $\D$ so: \begin{enumerate} \item $\D$ is star-like; \item $\SC(\V)$ is contained in each edge group of $\D$; \item The non-central vertices of $\D$ are in bijection with the edges in $\Gdf$ adjacent to $\V$.
+This bijection induces isomorphisms of associated groups.
+In particular the vertex groups associated to the non-central vertices are abelian, and the edge groups of $\D$ are all abelian; and \item For each the edge group $H$ of $\D$, $H/\SC(\V)$ has rank at most two. \end{enumerate} Furthermore, if $\V$ is of hyperbolic type, and a stably parabolic subgroup $P$ of $V$ is not conjugate into an edge group of $\Gdf$ adjacent to $V$, then $P$ is finitely generated. \end{proposition}